SeatBoost-Inc/seatboost-sdk-docs/docs/plugins/theme-helper/README.md

 - select upgrade more items ? (cabin visuals and multi pax)
 - payment lock button
-- leaderboard multi passengers
-- leaderboard row indexes
-- end auction - lost screen and multi pax
+- end auction - lost screen
+- auction terms attributes

 - These two attributes below are not being used on ios, but they should, please check it out on android.